keepassxreboot/keepassxc/INSTALL.md

    git checkout latest
    ```

-2. Navigate to the directory where you have downloaded KeePassXC and type these commands:
+2. Navigate to the directory where you have downloaded KeePassXC and run:

    ```
    mkdir build